Frequently Asked Questions

 Why Coconut Kayak Tours?

 Words like Coastal - Springs - Estuary are defining words as would be Caladesi Kayak or Weedon Kayak.
 Since I go to the spring fed rivers as well as the coastal islands I didn't want anything too defining.
-Then one night I was sitting with my friend Joe discussing a good name for my innovative Kayak Tour biz outside his hut, when it fell on my head.
-Coconut - perfect! .
+Coconut - perfect!
 The name Coconut should be translated here to simply mean fun, tropical, a little coco - crazy - fun!
 This is what we do.

 What about buying a video or pictures?

 Bring your own Go-Pro or waterproof camera.
 I strongly advise NOT bringing your $1000.00 plus digital SLR, few drops of water and it can be toast!
 I am happy to snap a candid shot of your family or group for you,or even video with your camera for a few minutes.
 However I do not want to be distracted by being delegated the responsibility of creating your video memories.
 Yes, I know I get great footage, after all it was my former profession.
 What you don't see is the hours spent finding the shot, and later editing.
 My focus needs to remain on the safety and enjoyment of everyone on the trip - finding wildlife etc...
-Later....
-I may offer a trip that includes a 1/2 hour highlight video and teaches the kids a bit about how movies are made.
-It is also my policy to never post your pictures or those of your kids on the Internet, Facebook, etc...
+It is also my policy to never post your pictures of you or your kids on the Internet, Facebook, etc...
 But YOU can.
-Sometimes I bring my waterproof rugged point & shoot camera, but please keep in mind anything I get was never included and is gift to you.

 Can we go on the rope swing?